PengfeiLi0218/OBP-Sandbox-Generator-Interface/README.md

 ```
 ### Configure api host
 In the settings.py, you can set default values of related parameters.
 You can also set these parameters in web page.
 The application's authentication is API-driven.
-However, to make use of Django's authentication framework, sessions and to store test configurations, the system requires a database.
+However, to make use of Django's authentication framework to store generation parameter and import parameter.
 Here is an example for PostgreSQL:

 ```bash
 REDIRECT_URL = 'http://127.0.0.1:9090'